usnistgov/SAMURAI/docs/acquisition/creating_apertures.rst

 :class:`samurai.acquisition.SamuraiSystem.SamuraiSystem` by default also reduces the speed of the robot to ideally give the user enough reaction time to hit the E-stop if needed.
 This also lets the user see if things like cables will get caught and pull on anything before an unsupervised measurement takes place.

-Performing these two tests can increase chances of success in the final measurement (although nothing is gauranteed and many other issues may arise so always be cautious).
+Performing these two tests can increase chances of success in the final measurement (although nothing is guaranteed and many other issues may arise so always be cautious).

 Creating a Planar Aperture
 --------------------------------

 Here an example is given on how :class:`samurai.acquisition.support.SamuraiApertureBuilder` can be used to create a basic planar aperture.
-This aperture emulates a 16x16 array at a spacing of 5.35mm which is about lamda/2 at 28GHz.
+This aperture emulates a 16x16 array at a spacing of 5.35mm which is about lambda/2 at 28GHz.

 .. code-block:: python